-The notification regarding Health Supplements, Food for Special Dietary Use, Nutraceuticals, Functional Food, Food for Special Medical Purpose and Novel Food has been communicated with the Food Safety and Standards Regulations 2016 by FSSAI on 23rd December, 2016 Official Gazette.
-This regulation will come into force whengets published in the Official Gazette.
-The compliance of these regulations will come into effect from 1st January, 2018.
+The notification regarding Health Supplements, Food for Special Dietary Use, Nutraceuticals, Functional Food, Food for Special Medical Purposes and Novel Food has been communicated with the Food Safety and Standards Regulations 2016 by FSSAI on 23rd December 2016 Official Gazette.
+This regulation will come into force when gets published in the Official Gazette.
+The compliance of these regulations will come into effect from 1st January 2018.

 Table of Contents

 It is important to note that FSSAI regulations cover eight food categories and carry information like composition, labels, claims, etc., as required.
 These food items are:

 - Health Supplements

 - Foods containing Prebiotics

 - Foods containing Probiotics

 - Speciality Food containing plants or botanicals